CT-Data-Collaborative/population-estimates-dashboard/README.md

 ### Download instructions

 To download this dataset as a .csv, click on "popest_data.csv" from the menu above.
 You'll see a preview of the dataset.
 To download the data, click on the down arrow button at the top right of the preview pane.
+When you hover over the download button, text saying "Download raw file" will appear.